The Definitive Guide to TEFL

 Are there any differences in the above terms?

 Theoretically, EFL is for non-native speakers learning English in a non-English-speaking environment (typically learners in their own countries).
-ESL is for non-native speakers learning English in an English-speaking environment (typically students on a language holiday or immigrants in an English-speaking country).
+ESL is for non-native speakers learning English in an English-speaking environment (typically people who have emigrated to an English-speaking country).
 There are some theoretical differences in the way that English is taught and acquired in these different situations, though with the growth of technology and communication many of these differences are becoming increasingly academic.
 In practice, many teachers make little distinction between the two terms, and some are not even aware of the distinction.
 It might be said that by and large British teachers, for example, instinctively use the term EFL, while American teachers instinctively use the term ESL.
 The term EAL seems to be an attempt at political correctness, clumsily avoiding the nasty inference of "foreign" while accepting that many learners may well be on their third, fourth or fifth language.

 Is it necessary to speak a foreign language?